jha-captech/Go-Microservice-Template/README.md

 models contains domain models for the application.

-We recommend making models plain Go structs to keep them as flexible as possible.
-Struct tags can be a way to attach metadata for operations such as marshing data to a database row.
+We recommend writing models as plain structs to keep them light and flexible.
+Struct tags can used to attach metadata for operations such as marshaling data to a database row.

 ### `services`

-services contains the core business logic of our application.
+services contains our application services, where the core business logic of our application is defined.

 We recommend defining services as structs.
 Defining services as structs allows us to share common dependencies such as database connections across methods.

-We highly recommend only defining structs in the service layer and avoiding the temptation to define and export interfaces.
+We strongly advise against exporting interfaces for your services from this package.
 Interfaces in Go are more often used at point of consumption.
 This follows the "accept interfaces return structs" idiom for Go.

 ### `testutil`

 testutil contains common testing utilities for marshaling and unmarshaling data and performing asserts.

-### Diagrams

-TODO

 ## Architecture Goals